feng1st/coframework/README.md

 @Logging(
         // Log name (default: class name)
         name = "business",
-        // Whether to log parameters (default: true, false if argKvs is not empty) logArgs = true,
+        // Whether to log parameters (default: true, false if expArgKvs is not empty) logAllArgs = true,
         // Whether to log return values (default: true) logResult = true,
-        // Whether to log exceptions (default: true) logException = true,
+        // Whether to log exceptions (default: true) logStackTrace = true,
         // SpEL expression for success check, not required if result type is ApiResult compatible expSuccess = "#r?.success",
         // SpEL expression for error code, not required if result/exception type is ApiResult/ApiError compatible